 2. Not everything in the parks will be open.

 Just because a national park reopens does not mean everything within the park is open.
 For instance, Great Sand Dunes' visitor center is closed.
 Zion is not running its shuttle service.
 Yellowstone may not open its full-service restaurants.
 Be sure to check each park website to ensure that the services you need are available.
 Lastly, avoiding crowds and practicing Leave No Trace principles in the park are more essential now than ever with reduced park staff.
+We’ve teamed up with organizations and brands across the outdoor industry to help you make smart decisions on recreating to keep yourself and others healthy and to keep access to our beloved public places open.
+You can read more about how to #RecreateResponsibly.

 3. Every town and local business is operating differently in this new normal.